 2. Developing a process manual

-In this stage, processes and methods are developed together with the team and other stakeholders on the customer side.
-The process documentation describes the required activities and work products that are to be used in detail.
+In this stage, processes and methods are developed together with the team and other stakeholders.
+The process documentation describes the required activities and work products in detail.
 Clear definitions state (1) what to do, (2) when to do it, and (3) what the expected result of each individual process step is (e.g. criteria for success and quality goals).
 A process manual documents the determined process and typically consists of the following descriptions:

 - Graphical process maps that provide an overview of the activities to be carried out

 - Comprehensive definition including goals, prerequisites, and inputs for each process step